manzt/manzt/README.md

 I'm Trevor.
 I'm a graduate student in bioinformatics interested in data visualization and open-source software.

-🔭 I’m currently working on 🚄 Vitessce and Zarr.js
+🔭 I’m currently working on Viv, 🚄 Vitessce, and Zarr.js

 🌱 I’m currently learning Rust + WebAssembly 🦀